ben-dyer/theorem_proving_in_lean/quantifiers_and_equality.rst

     #check eq.symm    -- ?M_2 = ?M_3 → ?M_3 = ?M_2
     #check eq.trans   -- ?M_2 = ?M_3 → ?M_3 = ?M_4 → ?M_2 = ?M_4

-We can make the output easier to read by telling Lean not to the insert implicit arguments (which are displayed here as metavariables).
+We can make the output easier to read by telling Lean not to insert implicit arguments (which are displayed here as metavariables).

 .. code-block:: lean